Descriptive Statistics > Cartesian Plane

 The Cartesian plane matches a point on the plane with a pair of numbers located on the x and y axes.
 Each point on the plane has a unique set of numbers, called ordered pairs.
-The x is always listed first, followed by y.
-For example, the point (2,3) on the graph below is placed at x=2 and y=3.
+The first point you get will always be on the X portion of the graph, and the second number will always be the Y. For example, (2,3) means 2 spaces on the x-axis and 3 on the y-axis.

 The graph is named after the 16th century mathematician Rene Descartes.

 Quadrants make up a lot of the work when it comes to trigonometry.
 When it comes to trig, there are four corners you need to know about on the graph.

 - Second Quadrant = Top left.

 - Fourth Quadrant = Bottom right.

 In this instance, the first number in the set of ordered numbers listed (-1) is where the point is on the x-axis.
 In other words, the point is one space to the left of zero.
 The second number (-2) is where the point is on the y-axis.
 In other words, the point is two spaces below zero.